Hildebrand Law, P.C. mobile logo

 The Court of Appeals affirmed in part and reversed in part the decision of the trial court.
 It sent the case back to the trial court with directions to proceed in accordance with this opinion.
 The Arizona Court of Appeals had to distinguish this case from its prior ruling in the case of Blaine v.
 Blaine.

 If you need information about the effect of abandoning a marriage on community property rights in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce attorneys have over 100 years of combined experience successfully representing clients in divorce cases in Arizona.
+Our Arizona divorce attorneys have decades of combined experience successfully representing clients in divorce cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.